-The Motorola One 5G is coming to the U.S. on AT&T and Verizon for under-$500
+The Motorola One 5G launches in the U.S. on AT&T and Verizon

 Motorola burst back into the flagship scene earlier this year with the Qualcomm Snapdragon 865-powered, 5G-enabled Motorola Edge+.
 Alongside the Edge+, Motorola also unveiled the slightly cheaper Edge with the upper mid-range (but still 5G-enabled) Qualcomm Snapdragon 765G.
 And about a month ago, Motorola had announced an even more affordable 5G-enabled smartphone in the form of the Moto G 5G Plus.
 Now, Motorola is bringing over this smartphone to the USA in the form of the Motorola One 5G.